 Ultimately though, I think the worst thing about the greater scene of the US right now is this bandwagon disinterest for bands who try to raise any sort of real conscious or discussion about topics beyond friends, the scene, and personal problems.
 Yeh those things have their place in hardcore, for sure, but a lot of bands are getting away with this awful brand of self-hatred put into lyric form.
 They try to pass it off as poetic or something, and the drones in the scene eat it up.
 It baffles me really.
 All they sing about is being down on themselves and being an emotional wreck, or something silly that would perhaps be cool in one song, but these bands make an entire career out of it.

-What do you think about the mass commodification of the term Straight Edge that have nothing to do with the DIY milleu and there are so many non-political elitist hardcore kids out there wearing Nike and drinking Coke?
-What is the meaning you personally put in the term Straight Edge and is it really important to call yourself with that term?
+What do you think about the mass commodification of the term Straight Edge that have nothing to do with the DIY milieu?
+There are so many non-political elitist hardcore kids nowadays wearing Nike and drinking Coke?
+What is the meaning you personally put in the term Straight Edge, is it really important to call yourself with that term?

 Well when it comes to any sort of label, even Straight Edge, I think a herd mentality eventually builds itself around the label.
 That has certainly happened with Straight Edge.
 Sure, there are still many people who value Straight Edge as a sort of clear path to maintain a revolutionary consciousness and fight for change in the world, and I will always applaud them and seek them out in my personal life, but for most Straight Edge has certainly become a commodified term that they claim for a couple years and then discard at their leisure when their friends think it is time for them to “outgrow the trend” and “grow up.”
 Either way, I don’t really care.
 People do what people do, and it is usually no surprise when they change faces.
 As with any term or label, I don’t think it is important for me to call myself Straight Edge anymore, even though I still am (have been for over 10 years).
 It’s just kind of irrelevant at this point, especially since I think Straight Edge kids have certainly done the most to tarnish the name Straight Edge by simply being elitist or just as dumb as anyone else.

 One thing in particular that I don’t understand is Straight Edge kids who eat meat/fast food and drink soda regularly.
-Poison Free huh?
-Yeh fucking right.
+Poison Free, huh?
+Yeah, fucking right.
 Consuming that shit is more poisonous to yourself and the earth than smoking weed on a casual basis, I promise.